rameshvarun/love-ide/README.md

 # love-ide

+> This repository is now archived due the the [deprecation of Atom](https://github.blog/2022-06-08-sunsetting-atom/).

 This package auto-installs several utilities for writing Love2D games in Atom.
 The individual packages can also be installed separately.

 - [Features](#features)